 IRS Publication 517 states: "If you are a retired minister, you can exclude from your gross income the rental value of a home (plus utilities) furnished to you by your church as a part of your pay for past services, or the part of your pension that was designated as a rental allowance.
-However, a minister's surviving spouse cannot exclude the rental value unless the rental value is for ministerial services they perform or performed."
+However, a minister's surviving spouse cannot exclude the rental value unless the rental value is for ministerial services he or she performs or performed."